XiaoMi/themis/readme.md

 Based on the cross table data consistency guaranteed by Themis transaction, we build an expiremental sub-project "themis-index" to support global secondary index, this sub-project is in progress.

+## Metrics

+Themis provides metrics for major APIs, which could be retrieved from JMX or sent to a file.
+The following configuration in hadoop-metrics.properties will send the metric to file periodically:

+     themis.class=org.apache.hadoop.hbase.metrics.file.TimeStampingFileContext
+     themis.period=10
+     themis.fileName=./themis_metrics.out

 ## Test

 ### Correctness Validation